A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

-The first step is to prove the $\Gamma$-convergence for slightly modified functionals $F_{\eps}^{\gamma}$ where the corresponding set of admissible phase-fields does not contain a volume constraint.
+The first step in the proof of Theorem~\ref{THM:EpsCon} is to establish the $\Gamma$-convergence for slightly modified functionals $F_{\eps}^{\gamma}$, where the corresponding set of admissible phase-fields does not contain a volume constraint.
 In the proof, we need to revisit the construction of the recovery sequence in \cite{Sternberg} as we allow for more general potentials $\psi$.
 In order to tackle the Dirichlet boundary constraint hidden in $H_0^1(\Omega)$, we apply the idea of \cite[Theorem 3.1]{BourdinChambolle}.
-Namely, to construct a recovery sequence for any given $\varphi\in BV(\Omega;\left\{0,1\right\})$, we approximate the corresponding set $\{\varphi=1\}$ by truncated sets which are compactly contained in $\Omega$.
+More precisely, to construct a recovery sequence for any given $\varphi\in BV(\Omega;\left\{0,1\right\})$, we approximate the corresponding set $\{\varphi=1\}$ by truncated sets which are compactly contained in $\Omega$.
 The $\Gamma$-convergence result is stated by the following theorem.

 \begin{Thm} For any $\eps,\gamma>0$, let the functions $F_{\eps}^{\gamma}, F_{0}^{\gamma}: L^1(\Omega)\to \mathbb{R}\cup \left\{+\infty\right\}$ be defined as

 and

 Then $F_{\eps}^{\gamma}\overset{\Gamma}{\to}F_{0}^{\gamma}$. \end{Thm}